 Alaska Seafood Processing Leadership Institute (ASPLI)

-Hands-on technical training in seafood processing at the UAF Kodiak Seafood and Marine Science Center and visits with local processors.
-Topics include the science of seafood, shelf life, quality and safety of Alaska’s fishery products, and product development.
-Attendees will also have a chance to listen to local plant managers regarding their experiences in the seafood industry and their perspectives on management.
+Hands-on technical training in seafood processing and visits with local processors.
+Topics include the science of seafood, shelf life, quality and safety of Alaska’s fishery products, product development, lean manufacturing, new technologies, and seafood marketing.
+Participants will receive hands-on experience in the pilot plant at the Kodiak Seafood and Marine Science Center, and local seafood plant managers will offer perspectives on the seafood industry and management.

 After the Kodiak session, ASPLI participants return to their jobs and work with an in-house mentor to identify and complete a project that has an impact on plant operations.

 Seafood Processor Employees Consume Industry Advice and Meals at Training - KMXT - Public Radio in Kodiak, Alaska